Namibia Under Canvas

 Optional Pre-extension You have the option to extend your safari for an additional night or two at Okonjima Bush Camp.
 This affords you the opportunity to get a more in-depth insight into the work being done by the AfriCat Foundation as well as enjoy a range of activities on offer by the lodge.
 Accommodation includes all meals, local drinks (excl. premier and imported brands) and 2 activities per person per day.
 The night hide and night drive activities are excluded but can be arranged direct at the lodge, subject to availability.

 Day 1: Windhoek > Etosha National Park This morning you will depart Windhoek with fellow guests for Etosha National Park, stopping en route at Okonjima.
 Okonjima's AfriCat Day Centre is home to the AfriCat Foundation, a wildlife sanctuary which focuses on the research and rehabilitation of Africa's big cats, especially injured or captured leopard and cheetah.
 You will arrive in time to embark on an exciting and informative game drive along with a tour of the centre.
-Afterwards, continue on north via the small towns of Otjiwarango, Otavi and Tsumeb, arriving at Onguma in the late afternoon.
-You will have time to freshen up and relax before dinner and the official safari briefing with your guide.
+After the excursion you will enjoy a light lunch before you journey continues further north.
+You arrive in time for an afternoon game drive on the Ongava Game Reserve in an open game viewer with Ongava ranger, on shared basis with other lodge guests.

-Day 3: Etosha National Park / Onguma Game Reserve Another morning dedicated to memorable game drives within the eastern section of Etosha National Park with your guide.
-You return to camp for lunch and an early afternoon rest, spending your final afternoon on a shared game drive with a local guide on the private Onguma Game Reserve.
-Your day culminates in a sundowner overlooking Fischer's Pan.
-Return after sunset with enough time to freshen up and enjoy your final 'safari dinner' overlooking the camp's floodlit waterhole.
+Day 3: Etosha National Park / Onguma Game Reserve Another morning dedicated to memorable game drives within the southern section of Etosha National Park with your guide.
+You return to camp for lunch and an early afternoon rest, spending your final afternoon on a game drive on the private Ongava Game Reserve.
+You then return after sunset with enough time to freshen up and enjoy your final 'safari dinner' overlooking the camp's floodlit waterhole.

 Day 4: Etosha National Park > Damaraland Today you will leave Etosha and continue your safari to the heart of Namibia in Damaraland, traveling through farmlands and the small towns of Tsumeb, Otavi, Outjo and Khorixas.
 Damaraland is typified by displays of colour, magnificent table topped mountains, rock formations and bizarre-looking vegetation.
 The present-day landscape has been formed by the erosion of wind, water and geological forces which have formed rolling hills, dunes, gravel plains and ancient river terraces.
 It is the variety and loneliness of the area as well as the scenic splendour which will reward and astound you, giving one an authentic understanding of the word 'wilderness'.
 Arrive in the late afternoon after a full day of travel to enjoy fireside sundowners at your exclusive camp where you will spend 3 nights at Huab Under Canvas.
 The Camp is located in a desert adapted black rhino area in the Huab Conservancy, nestled in a grove of Mopane trees on the banks of a tributary of the Huab River.